kalinyuen/HHA504_mysql_vm_vs_managed/docs/setup_notes_managed.md

-# Setup for managed MySQL
+# Setup for Managed MySQL
 ## Google Cloud SQL creation
 1. Select to create a sandbox MySQL instance.
 2. Name instance and set a password.